anandu06dev/ng4StarterKit/README.md

 };
 ```

 The Mapper pattern is associated with the Repository pattern to elaborate the domain model schema.
-The translater or adapter pattern enables two incompatible schemas to work together.

 **» REST, HATEOAS and the Mapper pattern**<br/>